goloshubov/fconfig/README.md

   - ...
 ```

-Here is expected repo directory structure, notice that all supported dirs (dconf, etc, home) are not mandatory:
+Here is expected repo directory structure. dconf, etc, home dirs are not mandatory.
 ```
 ├── group
 │   └── <groupname>